 Is the Mycelial Network Conscious?

 We know mycelium can cover a lot of ground (literally), so it ends up connected not just to one plant but also creates a vast mycelial network between entire ecosystems.
 This vast relationship has been dubbed the Wood Wide Web, a term coined by Dr. Suzanne Simard, a forest ecologist from the University of British Columbia.
-Throughout this network, , make bound nutrients more available and even extend the reach of roots for better water absorption.
+Throughout this network, fungi help to facilitate the transfer and storage of nutrients between plants, make bound nutrients more available and even extend the reach of roots for better water absorption.
 Imagine an aging tree that can give up nutrients and send them to a struggling sapling it's connected to via mycelium to facilitate growth; how is this not a Disney movie?

 So your mind is already blown by this massive, interconnected farmers market going on beneath the soil.
 But it doesn’t end there!
 There’s evidence of actual communication through the mycelial network.
 Though a little sensationalized when reported in the news, a recent study by Dr. Andrew Adamatzky at the University of the West of England found that fungi communicate via electrical impulses sent across the mycelial network in a similar manner to neurons in our brain.
 The impulses seem almost like words, with various fungi composing sentences of varying complexity.
 What are they saying?
 Are they talking about the bit of spinach in your teeth?
 Probably.
 But also, it’s posited that mycelium can communicate things like finding new food sources, drought and disease to the greater community.
 So like a chat room.
 A chat room farmers market.
 Sign me up!